-CRAC 2019 is the Second Workshop on Computational Models of Reference, Anaphora and Coreference, accepted to NAACL 2019.
+CRAC 2019 was the Second Workshop on Computational Models of Reference, Anaphora and Coreference, held on June 7 at NAACL 2019.
+Thank you for joining in!

-Background: The end of Discourse Anaphora and Anaphor Resolution Colloquium series in 2011 scattered the research papers on anaphora/coreference resolution among very different fora until a common event in Computational Linguistics entirely dedicated to this area was revived in 2016 with the Coreference Beyond Ontonotes (CORBON) workshop co-located with NAACL and in 2017 with EACL.
-In 2018 its focus, perceived as too narrow, was broadened to cover all cases of computational modelling of reference, anaphora, and coreference with CRAC 2018 workshop held at NAACL.
+Background: The end of Discourse Anaphora and Anaphor Resolution Colloquium series in 2011 scattered the research papers on anaphora/coreference resolution among very different fora until a common event in Computational Linguistics entirely dedicated to this area was revived in 2016 with the Coreference Beyond OntoNotes (CORBON 2016) workshop co-located with NAACL and CORBON 2017 co-located with EACL.
+In 2018 its focus, perceived as too narrow, was broadened to cover all cases of computational modelling of reference, anaphora, and coreference with CRAC 2018 workshop held again at NAACL.
 Following the recent advances in application of word embeddings and deep neural networks to various NLP tasks, we believe that the task of cross-lingual coreference resolution can also benefit from the new perspective.
-In 2019 CRAC will have the special theme of “Universal Coreference”, investigating the possibility of developing a unified, language-independent framework for coreference annotation, resolution and evaluation.

-Topics: The workshop will welcome submissions describing both theoretical and applied computational work on anaphora / coreference resolution, including on languages other than English, and less-researched types of anaphora such as bridging references.
+Topics: The workshop welcomed submissions describing both theoretical and applied computational work on anaphora/coreference resolution, including on languages other than English, and less-researched types of anaphora such as bridging references.

 - Coreference resolution for less-researched languages